digikar99/extensible-optimizing-coerce/README.md

 ## Status

-- Re-implemented using [polymorphic-functions.extended-types](https://github.com/digikar99/polymorphic-functions/) use `(optimize (speed 3))` with (< debug 3) to compile-time optimize for inline static dispatch.
-- API is immature; wait for a few months or years until this library gets more thoroughly tested.
+- Library is immature; wait for a few months or years until this library gets more thoroughly tested.

 I suspect that unless there are requests, I will not work on optimizing for run-time performance.